shorshe/MMSizr/README.md

 "Your book, vendor ID:NNN, could not be delivered.
 The following images are larger than two million pixels and must be resized"

-There is also an OSX App created with (Platypus) [http://sveinbjorn.org/platypus].
+There is also an OSX App created with [Platypus](http://sveinbjorn.org/platypus).

 The script is very rough at the moment.